Ina Jang interview: How Smilegate built CrossFire into the world’s top shooter game

 Ina Jang is one of the few women CEOs of a major game company.
 At South Korea’s Smilegate, she helped make CrossFire into the biggest free-to-play first-person shooter game in the world.

 The title isn’t well known in the West, where Call of Duty rules.
-But CrossFire has been a dominant game in China and much of Asia, and the game has reached more than a billion users across the PC and mobile.
+But CrossFire has been a dominant game in China and much of Asia, and the game has reached more than a billion players on PC and mobile.
 To date, the game has generated $10.5 billion in revenue, and it is just one of many titles that Smilegate publishes.

 Jang joined the company as a developer in 2007, the same year the company launched CrossFire.
 She made the game more accessible for users of all ages and focused on making it run on all systems, not just the high-end computers of hardcore gamers.
 The game was still speedy, but it didn’t have the lush graphics of Western games.
 That played well in China, which had wide variation with high-end machines owned by rich gamers and low-end machines played by middle-class and poorer players.
 The company also worked hard to fine tune CrossFire so it could run well on local country networks.
 It was a formula for growth.

 By 2018, the game had 8 million concurrent players.
 That’s about where massive games like League of Legends are now.
 I interviewed Yang through a translator for the Gamelab Live virtual event.
-Jang said the company has more than 500 developers and it is now opening a new studio in Barcelona, Spain.
+Jang said the company has more than 500 developers, and it is now opening a new studio in Barcelona.
 It is also launching a beta test of CrossFireX, a new version of the game for the Xbox One that Smilegate is working on with Remedy Entertainment, this week.
-The game is set to debut as a free-to-play title this fall.
+That version should debut as a free-to-play offering this fall.

 Jang said she still sets the way forward for the company’s future games, and she likes to keep a firm grip on the company’s operations.
 And she holds out hope that the game industry will see more female CEOs in the future.